Hike an indoor forest

 Click here for more places to dine at Jewel Changi Airport.

 With pastel-coloured walls and high ceilings, what draws you in the store is how much it looks like a museum.
 In Good Company offers visitors a retail experience beyond just clothes.
 The curated collection includes their womenswear, menswear and children's wear which is known for its timeless silhouettes and quality fabrics; and also books, accessories, scented candles and chocolates.
-When you're done with shopping, grab a scoop from ice-creamery Birds of Paradise known for gelato created from herbs, spices and botanical ingredients.
-Think flavours like Masala Spice and White Chrysanthemum.

 The first centre to open outside Japan, the Pokémon Center Singapore is an exact replica of the original.
 The centre is a specialist store for all things Pokémon and where to collect 'em plush toys, video games, trading cards, Pokémon apparel and other official merchandise.
 The store in Jewel Changi Airport also stocks Singapore-exclusive official merchandise which you can't get in the Japan store.